Network-centric warfare: Background and history

-Network Centric Warfare
+Network Centric Warfare book

 The term "network-centric warfare" and associated concepts first appeared in the United States Department of Navy's publication, "Copernicus: C4ISR for the 21st Century."
 The ideas of networking sensors, commanders, and shooters to flatten the hierarchy, reduce the operational pause, enhance precision, and increase speed of command were captured in this document.
 As a distinct concept, however, network-centric warfare first appeared publicly in a 1998 US Naval Institute Proceedings article by Vice Admiral Arthur K. Cebrowski and John Garstka.
 However, the first complete articulation of the idea was contained in the book Network Centric Warfare : Developing and Leveraging Information Superiority by David S. Alberts, John Garstka and Frederick Stein, published by the Command and Control Research Program (CCRP).
 This book derived a new theory of warfare from a series of case studies on how business was using information and communication technologies to improve situation analysis, accurately control inventory and production, as well as monitor customer relations.

 The information revolution has permeated the military world as well, with network-centric warfare replacing traditional combat methods.
 Technology is now at the forefront of battlefields, creating a new era of warfare - network-centric.

-It's a new level of communication and coordination through what is known as tactical interoperability.
-From human soldiers to smart weapon systems, command & control systems, automatic sentry systems, and platforms on land, air, and space - all these elements are seamlessly connected in a single communication fabric, with encompass battle management systems for all services, catering to individuals from General HQs to soldiers on the field.
+A new level of communication and coordination is achieved through what is known as tactical interoperability.
+Human soldiers, smart weapon systems, command & control systems, automatic sentry systems, and platforms on land, air, and space are connected in a single communication fabric, which encompasses battle management systems for all services, catering to individuals from General HQs to soldiers on the field.

-Understanding Information Age Warfare
+Understanding Information Age Warfare book

 Network-centric warfare was followed in 2001 by Understanding Information Age Warfare (UIAW), jointly authored by Alberts, Garstka, Richard Hayes of Evidence Based Research and David A. Signori of RAND.
 UIAW pushed the implications of the shifts identified by network-centric warfare in order to derive an operational theory of warfare.

 Starting with a series of premises on how the environment is sensed, UIAW describes three domains.
 The first is a physical domain, where events take place and are perceived by sensors and people.
 Data emerging from the physical domain is transmitted through an information domain.
 It is processed in a cognitive domain before being acted upon.

 The process is similar to a "observe, orient, decide, act" loop described by Col. John Boyd of the USAF.